ataylor89/rsa/README.md

 If an untrusted party discovers their public key, it is still very difficult for the untrusted party to derive the private key and decrypt the encrypted messages.

-Alice used a program called keytable to create a database of keys.
+Alice uses a program called keytable to create a database of keys.

 She then uses a program called keygen to generate a public key and a private key.